 Prior to entering law school, Jerry spent several years running his own business in Minneapolis.
 After obtaining his law degree, he joined the Chicago law firm of McBride Baker & Coles, where he practiced for 20 years.
 He joined Aronberg Goldgehn in July 2010 from Holland & Knight, a national firm that acquired McBride Baker in 2003.

-Jerry has been recognized as a Leading Lawyer in Closely & Privately Held Business Law by Leading Lawyers Network, a designation awarded to less than 5 percent of Illinois attorneys
+Jerry has been recognized annually since 2015 as a Leading Lawyer in Closely & Privately Held Business Law by Illinois Leading Lawyers.

 Jerry was raised in a small town in Northern Minnesota.
 Since moving to Illinois in 1986, he has been a stubbornly loyal resident of Waukegan, but he has successfully brainwashed his two children to be fiercely loyal Minnesota sports fans.
 In his spare time Jerry ... tries to figure out how he can find more spare time.